lemlac/mulem/docs/reference.md

 ### Manual Implementation

 Generics will automatically generate code based on their parameters, but you can also implement them by hand using pattern matching.
-If you only want to use the manual implementations for a generic function, you can set its body to `not return`.
+If you only want to use the manual implementations for a generic function, you can set its body to `unimplemented[]`.
 This creates a virtual function that can be overloaded later.
-If you use a function that is defined with `not return`, it will throw a compile-time error.
+If you use a function that is defined with `unimplemented[]`, it will throw a compile-time error.

 ```
 -- Forces every type to have its own implementation
-increment[T] :: (ref c: T): void = not return
+increment[T] :: (ref c: T): void = unimplemented[]

 Counter :: struct = value: int